 Seeing the famed tuna action is entirely free of charge, but there is a bit of a caveat.
 You need to apply in advance to take part of the tour.

 You need to submit an application form on the official government Toyosu market site.
-If there are a large number of applicants, participants will be chosen by lottery.
+If there are many applicants, participants will be chosen by lottery.

 Stroll along Nakameguro canal